Podcast Episode #2

 Dr. Ranga J. Premaratna: Sugar, yeah.

 Guy Lawrence: Sugar in your diet.
 Pretty simple, I mean, like you said.
-When people ask me about what’s the first thing, I always say, to eliminate from your diet, I always say sugar and then things that have a positive insulin response in your body, as well, so processed flours, things like that then.
+When people ask me about what’s the first thing, I always say, to eliminate from your diet, I always say sugar and then things that have an impact on blood sugar levels in your body, as well, so processed flours, things like that then.

-Dr. Ranga J. Premaratna: Yeah, anything that breaks down into sugar very quickly has that insulin response.
+Dr. Ranga J. Premaratna: Yeah, anything that breaks down into sugar very quickly has that response.

 Guy Lawrence: So, would it be fair to say then if somebody is suffering depression or memory loss or forgetfulness or anything like that then…

 Dr. Ranga J. Premaratna: Definitely.
 Cut down the sugar, have the high-quality fats, make sure your digestion is good, and make sure your elimination is good.
 Then, if your bowels are not clearing things because the liver detoxifies releases these toxins into the gall bladder.
 The gall bladder with bile, so bile is used to emulsify fats, so when the gall bladder releases bile into the small intestine, it actually emulsifies fats, so it makes it into smaller and smaller droplets so the pancreatic enzyme, the lipids, which breaks down the fats, can access those and break down the fats into fatty acids, otherwise you won’t absorb all the good fats, so…

 Guy Lawrence: So why do they take people’s gall bladders out?